5 Health Risks Related To Daylight Saving Time

 1. Increased Risk of Heart Attacks and Strokes

 A study published by BMJ Journals illustrates the massive health-related risks that we all undertake when we spring forward or fall back.
 The Monday after these events comes with a 25 percent increase in heart attacks versus any other Monday.
-Per CBS, stokes rise by 8 percent during the first two days after we change our clocks.
+Per CBS, stokes rise by eight percent during the first two days after we change our clocks.

 #Floridalawmakers vote to #stayinDaylightSaving Time all year long